nikbearbrown/NanoLex/Data/NanoLex_1.md

  - **Release:** Describes the action of cells in discharging EVs into the extracellular space.\
  - **Transfer:** Refers to the transfer of biomolecules from one cell to another via EVs.\\n\\n#### Antonymy:\
  - **Intracellular Vesicle:** Refers to vesicles that remain within the cell, as opposed to those that are released into the extracellular space.\\n\\n#### Relational Adjectives (Pertainyms):\
- - **Extracellular:** Pertaining to or taking place outside the cell, as is the function of EVs.\\n\\n### Expanded Definition and Usage\nExtracellular vesicles (EVs) are key players in the complex web of cellular interactions that regulate basic physiological functions and disease pathways.
+ - **Extracellular:** Pertaining to or taking place outside the cell, as is the function of EVs.\\n\\n### Expanded Definition and Usage:
+Extracellular vesicles (EVs) are key players in the complex web of cellular interactions that regulate basic physiological functions and disease pathways.
 Their ability to encapsulate and transport diverse biomolecules makes them crucial for mediating localized and systemic effects.
 In the context of immunology, EVs can modulate immune responses by transferring antigens or inhibitory signals.
 In oncology, they can facilitate tumor growth and metastasis by altering the microenvironment or by horizontal gene transfer.
 Furthermore, EVs are actively studied for their potential to serve as non-invasive biomarkers for early disease detection and as therapeutic vectors for delivering drugs, RNA, or other therapeutic agents.